haroldl/things/allints/README.md

 AllInts7 is our winner, allocating space for and filling in every possible Java int value in 2.0 seconds.
-The main takeaway from this exercise it that we cannot think of the int values in Java as an infinite set, nor as a set of values that are to expensive to explore.
+The main takeaway from this exercise it that we cannot think of the int values in Java as an infinite set, nor as a set of values that are too expensive to explore.
 Brute-force algorithms to test every int value for some property are very feasible.
 And if you have 4,000 machines handy you can visit all long values in about a month.